SkoolNotes/Taproot/2020BIO101/KBhBIO101CellCycle.md

 ## The (actual) Cell Cycle
 ### G1 => Rest Phase, Gap 1
 This is the phase which is the "daily life of a cell".
-There are two major checkpoints in this phase
+There are two major checkpoints in this phase which, upon it is reached, sets the rest of the cell cycle into motion.

 - May hit s.a. to volume checkpoint => if ratio too big, the cell is too big
 - May hit diffusion checkpoint => larger cells would need to work harder to transport things to the centre

-- S => S Phase, duplicate DNA.
+### S => S Phase, duplicate DNA.
 150 mins
+In this process, all of the DNA that is in the nucleus will be [[KBhBIO101DNAReplication]]ed in order to

 - G2 => Rest Phrase, Gap 2.
 The pairs of DNA begins bundling and condensing; the DNA is also checked upon and verified for consistency
 - M => Mitosis!
 	- Prophase: condensation of chromasome